 Cuddles sighed.
 “First of all, bitch, I’m a bear, not a pansy, and that Lawrence asshole’s not even gay.
 Second, I’ll be right over and I’ll leave Calvin here… alone… where he’s supposed to be safe.”
 He hung up before Dingo could respond.

-By the time Cuddles got there, Dingo had at least managed to get the scotch cleaned up, and had aired most of the scorched flesh smell out by using the vent above the stove and a bunch of fans he used in the summer instead of air conditioning.
+By the time Cuddles got there, Dingo had at least managed to get the Scotch cleaned up, and had aired most of the scorched-flesh smell out by using the vent above the stove and a bunch of summertime box fans his super generally considered “air-conditioning.”

 Still, the first thing Cuddles did when he came in was crinkle his nose in disgust and gag.
 “Is it still that bad?”
 Dingo asked, “or are you just being… you?”